GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Related Work

 \subsection{Gradient Inversion Attacks}

-Gradient inversion attacks \cite{zhang2023survey} are designed to recover private training data by exploiting the transmitted gradients in FL.
-Zhu et al. \cite{zhu2019deep} propose the DLG attack, which iteratively optimizes dummy data and labels to minimize the discrepancy between the generated gradients and the ground-truth gradients.
-Geiping et al. \cite{geiping2020inverting} enhance this attack by using cosine similarity as the loss function and introducing total variance regularization to improve the quality of the reconstructed images.
-Yin et al. \cite{yin2021see} devise group consistency regularization to better restore the locations of main objects in images.
-Zhu et al. \cite{zhu2021rgap} present a recursive-based attack that recovers the input features of each layer by solving a system of linear equations.
-Furthermore, recent studies have also investigated inverting the gradients in other collaboration tasks, such as natural language processing \cite{gupta2022recovering,balunovic2022lamp} and speech recognition \cite{dang2022method}.
+Gradient inversion attacks (GIAs) \cite{zhang2023survey} seek to reconstruct private training data by exploiting the exchanged gradients in FL.
+The clients share model updates instead of raw data to protect privacy; however, gradients remain susceptible to sensitive information leakage, making them attractive targets for adversarial exploitation.

+Zhu et al.~\cite{zhu2019deep} propose the {DLG} attack, which iteratively optimizes dummy inputs and labels to minimize the gap between generated and ground-truth gradients.
+Geiping et al.~\cite{geiping2020inverting} enhance DLG by adopting cosine similarity as the loss function and adding total variation regularization, improving the fidelity of reconstructed images.
+Yin et al.~\cite{yin2021see} introduce group consistency regularization to better preserve object locations.
+Zhu and Blaschko~\cite{zhu2021rgap} present a recursive attack that recovers layer-wise features by solving linear systems.

+Beyond computer vision, similar inversion techniques have been applied to natural language processing~\cite{gupta2022recovering,balunovic2022lamp} and speech recognition~\cite{dang2022method}, indicating that gradient leakage poses a broad privacy risk across modalities.